laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - change HECI to IMEI
 - change MEI to IMEI
 - change ECDV to EC [USB Fix]
-- change UPRW to XPRW [Prevent USB Issues on Sleep]
+- change UPRW to XPRW [Prevent wake from USB]
-- change GPRW to YPRW [Prevent USB Issues on Sleep]
+- change GPRW to YPRW [Prevent wake from USB]
 - change \_RMV to XRMV [Type C Hot Swap Fix for ***Thunderbolt 3 Model***]